Getting an Instruction Driver’s Permit in PEI

 - Bank documents showing name and address, i.e. personal cheque, mortgage document, credit card/bank statement

-- Parent or legal guardian consent for drivers under age 18.
-The consent form is in Co-Pilot brochure.
+- Parent or Legal Guardian consent for drivers under the age of 18.
+The consent form can be found in the Co-Pilot brochure.
 Parents are encouraged to read the brochure before signing the consent form.
-Download Co-pilot A Guide for Parents of New Drivers.

 How do I arrange to write the test for my Instruction Driver’s Permit?